telerik/ajax-docs/controls/export-infrastructure.md

 The core structure is very simple and easy to use.
 Due to the fact that its building blocks are familiar elements like Table, Column, Row, Cell, etc everyone can take advantage of its features without reading bulky documentations and most importantly, the developer doesn't need to know how the endpoint (the export library) actually works and therefore he also doesn't need to think of its peculiarities and limitations.

->note Cell, Column, and Row indices start from 1.
+>tip Cell, Column, and Row indices start from 1.
 >